 In the pop-up window, click Install.

-In the pop-up window, select your OneDrive account type, then click Sign in with Microsoft.
+Click Sign in with Microsoft.
 Follow the prompts to authenticate the connection.

 Click the dropdown menu under "Folder location".